KarlOfDuty/SupportBoi/README.md

     reaction-message: 000000000000000000
     # Message posted when a ticket is opened.
     welcome-message: "Please describe your issue below, and include all information needed for us to take action.
 This is an example ticket message and can be changed in the config."
-    # Decides what messages are shown in console, possible values are: Critical, Error, Warning, Info, Debug.
+    # Decides what messages are shown in console
+    # Possible values are: Critical, Error, Warning, Information, Debug.
-    console-log-level: "Info"
+    console-log-level: "Information"
     # Format for timestamps in transcripts and google sheets if used
     timestamp-format: "yyyy-MM-dd HH:mm"
     # Whether or not staff members should be randomly assigned tickets when they are made.
 Individual staff members can opt out using the toggleactive command.
     random-assignment: true
+    # Sets the type of activity for the bot to display in its presence status
+    # Possible values are: Playing, Streaming, ListeningTo, Watching, Competing
+    presence-type: "ListeningTo"
+    # Sets the activity text shown in the bot's status
+    presence-text: "+new"

 notifications:
     # Notifiers the assigned staff member when a new message is posted in a ticket if the ticket has been silent for a configurable amount of time